Further Developments on Stochastic Dominance for Convex Combinations of Infinite-Mean Random Variables: Stochastic dominance between diversified portfolios

 In Theorem \ref{th-H}, ({\red SD}) is established under the assumption $F\in\mathcal{H}$.
 Since $\mathcal{H}\subset \mathcal{V}$, it is natural to wonder whether ({\red SD}) is also true if $F\in\mathcal{V}$.
 However, this assertion is negative, as shown by the following example.

 \begin{example} \end{example}

-In \cite{Vin25}, Theorem \ref{th-V} was proved by applying the law of total probability and exploiting the special partition structure of the sample space $\Omega$.
+Theorem \ref{th-V} is a special consequence of one-basket-theorem in \cite{Vin25}, which was proved by applying the law of total probability and exploiting the special partition structure of the sample space $\Omega$.
 In the remaining of this subsection, we present a simple proof by the induction method.

 \emph{Proof of Theorem \ref{th-V}}.\ \ First, we consider the case $n=2$.
 For $(\th_1, \th_2)\in \Delta_2$ and $x\in\R_+$, we have

 where the last inequality follows from $F_1, F_2\in\mathcal{V}$.
 Now, assume $({\rm SD}_{\rm cp})$ holds when $n=m\ge 2$.
 For $(\th_1, \ldots, \th_m, \th_{m+1})\in\Delta_{m+1}$ and $x\in\R_+$, we have